http4k/http4k/src/docs/blog/meet_http4k/index.md

 ## The final word(s)!
 The `http4k-core` module rocks in at <1000 lines of code (about 600kb), and has zero dependencies (other than the Kotlin language itself).
 Additionally, everything in the core is functional and predictable - there is no static API magic going on under the covers (making it difficult to have multiple apps in the same JVM), no compiler-plugins, and no reflection.
 It also provides:

-* Support for static file serving with HotReload
+* Support for static file serving with HotReload.
-* A bunch of useful Filters for stuff like [Zipkin](http://zipkin.io/) Request Tracing
+* A bunch of useful Filters for stuff like [Zipkin](http://zipkin.io/) Request Tracing.
-* A RequestContext mechanism for
+* Support for Request Contexts.
-* Facilities to record and replay HTTP traffic
+* Facilities to record and replay HTTP traffic.

 There are also a bunch of other modules available, all presented with the same concentration on Testability, API simplicity and consistency: